superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 All settings can be modified using the Gears interface.
 This is available at the game loading screen, and also in-game when you press \<ESC\> and click the \[MODS\] button.

 `Mods/BeyondStorage3/config.json` is the master source for config values, and changes to this file will override the settings saved in Gears.
-However Gears setting will always be synced when you access the Gears settings editing screen.
+However Gears settings will always be synced when you access the Gears settings editing screen.

 *Any setting not listed here is either old, or otherwise is for mod development purposes.
 It's best to leave them alone.*
 *The mod will automatically convert older properties and values, removing invalid ones as needed, when it loads.*

-#### 📝Notes:
+#### 📝 Notes:
 1. In the config file, true means On and false means Off
 2. Previous versions of the mod had other config options.
 Their usage was self-explanatory from their names.
 3. Install the same version on **CLIENT AND SERVER** if you are hosting or participating in a multi-player game.

-## ⚙️Installation
+## ⚙️ Installation
 - Use a Mod Manager to install the mod, or
 - Unzip the contents of this mod into your 7 Days to Die Mods folder